 Would you say that it is the isolation that differentiates this crisis from others we are facing, such as those relating to the environment, care, migration, and democracy?

 While these crises share certain qualities, Covid-19 is the first crisis experienced on a global scale, with real consequences for our daily lives, reaching all places and all sectors of society at once.
 Other pandemics, extreme climatic events, or fires have been terrible but many have only experienced them as onlookers, myself included.
 Additionally, each new crisis takes root in increasingly precarious situations.
-The current health crisis is being experienced within the already precarious post-2008 financial crisis world which is characterised by dismantled public services, job insecurity, high rates of unemployment.
+The current health crisis is being experienced within the already precarious post-2008 financial crisis world characterised by dismantled public services, job insecurity, and high rates of unemployment.
 One crisis is superimposed upon another and societies, rather than seeking greater resilience, are having to deal with them in increasingly fragile conditions.

 Right now, a lot of money is being put on the table for reconstruction.
 How should this economic stimulus be designed to prepare us for the next crisis?

 From an eco-feminist perspective, there are two huge reconstruction priorities right now.
 The first is protecting individual lives.
 This requires thinking in terms of human needs – housing, basic energy supplies, sufficient food – but also in terms of relationships, care, and participation.
 In policy, a “social shock plan” is needed to guarantee a minimum threshold of needs.
 Second, we need to restore economic and social metabolisms that stick to those guaranteed minimums for wellbeing, rather than trying to break through an ecological ceiling already pushed to its limits.
 The millions invested should, for example, be channelled into a system of multi-criterial indicators that encompasses both human wellbeing and safety and the need for a drastic reduction of our environmental footprint, all the while taking into account the materials required to carry this out.